The RS Rating

 Normal color perception is not required.
 Members of this rating are not required to be citizens of the United States.

-SHs work in diverse environments including offices, ship's stores, barber shops, and laundry plants.
+RSs work in diverse environments including offices, ship's stores, barber shops, and laundry plants.
 The work is physical, but the wide range of jobs allows people to learn valuable retailing, marketing and shop management skills.
-Ship's Serviceman ASVAB Test requirements.
+Retail Services Specialist ASVAB Test requirement.

 The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor/associate degree categories for courses taken in this rating on record keeping, small business management and inventory control.